EricssonResearch/dnt/doc/getting_started/README.md

 r2dtwo: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 3.2.0, with debug_info, not stripped
 ```

-Optional: to run `r2dtwo` from any working directory, consider installing it to system wide.
+Optional: to run `r2dtwo` from any working directory, consider installing it to system-wide.
 To do that, execute the following

 ```
-sudo cp r2dtwo /usr/local/bin/
+sudo make install

-# verify if r2dtwo installed on the system
+# verify if r2dtwo is installed on the system

 cd $HOME
 r2dtwo

 R2DTWO - Reliable & Robust Deterministic Tool for netWOrking implementation Version 6.0
 usage: r2dtwo configfile